LSEG-API-Samples/Article.EMA.Java.RTO.Azure/AZURE.md

 ### Container Registry

+So, I will start off with container registry.
 Azure also has the [Container Registry Service](https://azure.microsoft.com/en-us/products/container-registry) repository for storing and managing container images and artifacts with a fully managed environment within Azure.
 This repository requires the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/) tool to push/pull an application image to Azure container registry.

-However, the service also supports [Docker Hub registry](https://hub.docker.com/) repository, so I am choosing this way because I can set other Cloud Container solutions to pull image from Docker Hub as well.
+However, the service also supports [Docker Hub registry](https://hub.docker.com/) repository too, so I am choosing this way because I can set other Cloud Container solutions to pull image from Docker Hub as well.

 ### Push Image to Docker Hub

+Turning to how to push an application image to Docker Hub.
 The steps to push an MDWebService application image to Docker Hub repository are as follows.

 Firstly, log in to [Docker Hub registry](https://hub.docker.com/) website, and select the **Create repository** button.